zhaohuic/Docs/docs/clusters/get_started_on_Wulver.md

 ```bash
    1) easybuild   2) slurm/wulver   3) null
 ```
 Please check [Software](../../Software/) to see how to load specific applications.
-If you somehow used `module purge` then to check availbe modules you need to load `module load wulver` command and this will load all default modules.
+If you somehow used `module purge` then to check available modules you need to load `module load wulver` command and this will load all the default modules.

 ## Slurm Configuration

 Please see [SLURM](slurm.md) for details in the slurm configuration.